apache/spark/docs/running-on-mesos.md

 The External Shuffle Service to use is the Mesos Shuffle Service.
 It provides shuffle data cleanup functionality on top of the Shuffle Service since Mesos doesn't yet support notifying another framework's termination.
-To launch it, run `$SPARK_HOME/sbin/start-mesos-shuffle-service.sh` on all slave nodes, with `spark.shuffle.service.enabled` set to `true`.
+To launch it, run `$SPARK_HOME/sbin/start-mesos-shuffle-service.sh` on all agent nodes, with `spark.shuffle.service.enabled` set to `true`.

 This can also be achieved through Marathon, using a unique host constraint, and the following command: `./bin/spark-class org.apache.spark.deploy.mesos.MesosExternalShuffleService`.